-Windows 10 English vs. English International
+English vs. English International in Windows 11/10

-Windows 10 comes with the same features irrespective of which language version you are using.
-The main difference between the Windows 10 English and English International is the spelling.
-Both the version has few minor spelling differences like the English version drops the usage of letter u in some words in order to match the spelling with pronunciation.
+Windows comes with the same features irrespective of which language version you are using.
+The main difference between Windows 11/10 English and English International is the spelling.
+Both versions have a few minor spelling differences like the English version drops the usage of the letter u in some words in order to match the spelling with pronunciation.

-Both the Windows 10 English and English Internation embeds the same features and functionality.
+Both the Windows 11/10 English and English Internation embeds the same features and functionality.
 However, it has a few minor differences when it comes to default settings and spellings.

 Hope this clarifies the subject.